VivanPanda/arduinomap/docs/intro.md

 # Introduction

+**Welcome to ArduinoMap!**

+ArduinoMap is a free, open source Arduino curriculum designed to help beginners build strong foundations and develop good practices from day one.

-When I tried learning Arduino, it was an overwhelming and daunting experience.
-Unfortunately, I never found a resource that taught a beginner from the basics, helping them to develop good practices.
+When I first tried to learn Arduino, it was an overwhelming experience.
+Most resources jumped ahead too fast or skipped the fundamentals.
+I struggled to find a clear, practical roadmap that would support beginners and aspiring hobbyists wanting to explore the world of Arduino.

-The aim of this course is to provide a roadmap for the aspiring hobbyist to become familiar with the world of Arduino.
-By the end of the course, you will be able to play around with an assortment of modules that include sensors, actuators and displays to build cool, unique, and valuable projects.
+ArduinoMap was built to change that.

 ![Arduino microcontroller](arduino-intro.jpg)

 ## Curriculum

+The curriculum is organized into weekly modules, with each week focusing on software (programming), followed by lessons on hardware.
+By the end of the course, you will be able to play around with an assortment of modules which include sensors, displays and motors to build cool, unique, and valuable projects.

-Each week’s module involves lessons on software (programming), followed by lessons on hardware.
-Rather than hand holding you through the course’s content, I will provide links to documentation, datasheets, and other useful websites for you to explore and learn.
+Rather than hand holding you through the course, this course encourages **learning by doing**.
+You will be provided schematics, links to documentation, and other valuable resources to explore concepts in greater depth and learn.

-Each lesson will have an introduction to the topic, followed by a lesson which can be followed.
-Lastly, each lesson will be coupled with an assignment: a problems, challenges, and questions to apply the knowledge you have learned.
+Each lesson begins with an introduction to the topic, followed by a lesson which can be followed.
+Lastly, each lesson will be coupled with an assignment so that you can apply the knowledge you have gained.

 ## Software